-Cash and cash equivalents include cash on hand, and bank demand deposits.
-Cash resources are invested directly into government securities with interest accruing for the benefit of the College.
-Cash and cash equivalents that are held with the intent to fund College operations are classified as current assets on the statement of net position.
+Cash and cash equivalents include cash on hand and bank demand deposits.
+Cash in the investment portfolio is not included in cash and cash equivalents as it is held for investing purposes with US Bank Safekeeping.
+Cash and cash equivalents that are held with the intent to fund College operations are classified as current assets.
+The College records all cash and cash equivalents at fair value.